lionft/second-candy-machine/clientText.md

 Phase 2:
 Add Grape Verification to the Discord Server.
 Implement new roles for the gorilla holders/soldiers and begin the process of creating the most powerful alpha group on Solana.
-Get listed on Moonrank and Magic EdenAbout Us:Grumpy Gorilla Gang is a generative art collection of 400 Gorillas living on the Solana Blockchain!
+Get listed on Moonrank and Magic Eden

+About Us:Grumpy Gorilla Gang is a generative art collection of 400 Gorillas living on the Solana Blockchain!
 The Grumpy Gorillas NFTs main purpose is to serve as a completely decentralized Solana NFT Alpha Group.

 about us
 Grumpy Gorilla Gang is a generative art collection of 400 Gorillas living on the Solana Blockchain!
 The Grumpy Gorillas NFTs main purpose is to serve as a completely decentralized Solana NFT Alpha Group.